gpdowney/lightweightLSAT/README.md

 The site is built with MkDocs using the Material theme to take advantage of built-in features like search, comments, and navigation.

-Outside of comments (via github discussions) and donations (via stripe) the site collects no user data.
+Outside donations (via stripe) the site collects no user data.

 Here on GitHub you'll find the actual content of the site in the markdown files in the "docs" folder.

 ## Collaboration invited

-Make comment on a page, a pull request, or email <feedback@lightweightlsat.com> to share ideas.
+Make a comment on a page, a pull request, or email <feedback@lightweightlsat.com> to share ideas.
-Or email <volunteer@lightweightlsat.com> to offer more help.

 ## Areas for Future Growth